-11.4.
+11.3.
 LMDB

 The mdb backend to slapd(8) is the recommended primary backend for a normal slapd database.
-It uses OpenLDAP's own Lightning Memory-Mapped Database (LMDB) library to store data and is intended to replace the Berkeley DB backends.
+It uses OpenLDAP's own Lightning Memory-Mapped Database (LMDB) library to store data and replaces the BerkeleyDB backends used in older OpenLDAP releases.

-It supports indexing like the BDB backends, but it uses no caching and requires no tuning to deliver maximum search performance.
-Like hdb, it is also fully hierarchical and supports subtree renames in constant time.
+It supports indexing, it uses no caching, and requires no tuning to deliver maximum search performance.
+It is fully hierarchical and supports subtree renames in constant time.

-11.4.2. back-mdb Configuration
+11.3.2. back-mdb Configuration

-Unlike the BDB backends, the mdb backend can be instantiated with very few configuration lines:
+The mdb backend can be instantiated with very few configuration lines: